aiven/devportal/docs/tools/cli/service/privatelink.rst

 ``avn service privatelink azure delete``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Deletes PrivateLink for a service.
+Deletes an Azure PrivateLink defined for a service.

 .. list-table::
   :header-rows: 1